 As we are answering the question of how to start a Twitch stream here, before any of that, know that you have to have adequate sources to stream with.

-Hmm, you do get that a stream without a video source is not a stream?
+A stream without a video source is not a stream?

-Here you’ll find all sorts of sources, such as games, cameras, images, web pages, text files, etc. Make sure to add as many as possible since you never know when these might come in handy.
+Here you’ll find all sorts of sources, such as games, cameras, images, web pages, text files, etc. Make sure to add as many as possible, since you never know when these might come in handy.

 Wouldn’t you want to hear that magnificent blast when you finish someone off in a game?
 Come on, don’t deny your viewers this!

-Make the Settings Work for YOU
+Make the Settings and Features Work for YOU

-Well, with the proper set of settings.
+Well, with the proper settings.

-Let me be perfectly clear – you need to be aware of the possibilities with the equipment at hand.
+You need to be aware of the possibilities with the equipment at hand.

 Don’t be an overachiever.
 It’s not good at the very start!
+Try to customize the settings to work for your current situation.

 Related: Best Twitch Bots